-Nate came to California to find himself- at least that is what he keeps telling himself and other people as he approaches thirty only to be in yet another dead end job since college, and now forced to move after his roommates have decided to move on into adulthood by living separate in Peter Clines' 14.
+Nate came to California to find himself; at least that is what he keeps telling himself and other people as he approaches thirty only to be in yet another dead-end job since college, and now forced to move after his roommates have decided to move on into adulthood by living separately in Peter Clines' 14.

 After being settled in his place, Nate begins to find strange doors that seem to have been sealed up, doors with no door knobs, and padlocked off areas in the basement and hallways.
 After becoming friendly enough with a few of the neighbors, none of which have been in the building very long enough for an old woman on the first floor- no one has really taken into consideration the strange humming in the walls, the rooms that never seem to stay warm no matter how high the thermostat is cranked, and a weird machine room that everyone says has to do with the elevator that never worked.

-When neighbor, Veek, points out one day to Nate there are no fuse boxes, power meters, or electric lines that flow into the building and that it is operating off the grid, Nate slowly begins to convert his neighbors into a Scooby Doo Gang of sleuths determined to find out the mysteries of the building without alerting the landlord who has scolded tenants in the past for any destruction of the walled off apartments.
+When a neighbor, Veek, points out one day to Nate that there are no fuse boxes, power meters, or electric lines that flow into the building and that it is operating off the grid, Nate slowly begins to convert his neighbors into a Scooby-Doo gang of sleuths determined to find out the mysteries of the building without alerting the landlord who has scolded tenants in the past for any destruction of the walled-off apartments.

-Through measurements they determine first that floor plan doesn't line up and there seems to be space between the wall- but for what.
+Through measurements, they determine first that the floorplan doesn't line up and there seems to be space between the wall . . . but for what?

 Finding warnings and mathematics equations in the walls after removing the plaster or applying black lights, most of the neighbors are on board with the finding out exactly what is so special about their strange building.

-Apartment 14 is nothing like the rest of the weird building in the fact it is not contained in our dimension.
-Sucking the residents into the beyond once the door is opened, rattling windows and breaking glass, they clutch to anything they can to keep from being swept into the beyond only some of their number don't make it beyond this trail.
+Apartment 14 is nothing like the rest of the weird building; in fact, it is not contained in our dimension.
+Sucking the residents into the beyond once the door is opened, rattling windows and breaking glass, they clutch anything they can to keep from being swept into the beyond.

-Piecing together the clues about the thermal generator in the building and now finding the sealed off apartments to be part of portals to other dimensions, some begin to pull away from involvement realizing that their living situation in not a building but a machine with control panels in the walls and instructions for what comes next.
+Piecing together the clues about the thermal generator in the building and now finding the sealed-off apartments to be part of portals to other dimensions, some begin to pull away from involvement realizing that their living situation is not a building but a machine with control panels in the walls and instructions for what comes next.

 But some among them are not who they seem and are planted to monitor the involvement of Nate and his investigators.